-But making this kind of purchase with just your own team is often a recipe for disaster.
+But making this kind of purchase with just your own team is often a recipe for disaster and one of the tool selection pitfalls.
 Other departments look at solutions from a different perspective.
 They ask the questions that need to be asked.
 A good IT department checks data security and the ownership of the data.
 Purchasing knows how to find hidden costs.
 All of these issues can become nasty surprises later on and cause major problems.

 In many selection processes the requirements are neatly mapped out.
 Once everything is outlined, RFIs are dutifully sent out asking if the vendor can meet these requirements.
 It is a trusted best practice that unfortunately provides little useful information and does not really show the differences between solutions.

 You cannot get a good picture of a solution by only looking at the features.
 You have to drill deeper.
 Have a look at the characteristics of the vendor, for example.
 How are they financed?
 If there is private equity involved; how long have these individuals been on board?
 If the vendor has been taken over before; are the key figures who were the spiritual fathers of the solution still on board or have they cashed in and are now lounging under a palm tree?
 These kinds of questions tell you more about the future of a solution.
 Probe beyond the features, which are often no-brainers if you are looking at the right category of solutions.